-The Company's financial statements for the three months ended May 31, 2021 have been prepared on a going concern basis, which contemplates the realization of assets and the settlement of liabilities in the normal course of business.
-We have incurred a cumulative net loss since entering the crude oil exploration industry and as of three months ended May 31, 2021 have an accumulated deficit of \$29.6 million and a working capital deficit of \$4.2 million which raises substantial doubt about our ability to continue as a going concern.
+The Company's financial statements for the six months ended August 31, 2021 have been prepared on a going concern basis, which contemplates the realization of assets and the settlement of liabilities in the normal course of business.
+We have incurred net losses since entering the crude oil exploration industry in 2005, and as of the six months ended August 31, 2021, we have an accumulated deficit of \$29.6 million and a working capital deficit of \$4.2 million which raises substantial doubt about our ability to continue as a going concern.